stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-pdb/add-pdb.md

 Remember that the behavior of the `PDB` and the speed at which it restores pod availability may be influenced by factors such as node resources, cluster conditions, and pod scheduling rules.
 It's important to give the system some time to react and observe how it gradually restores the desired number of healthy pods according to the `PDB` constraints.

 Awesome!
-Let's move on to the next tutorial to add network policy in your application.
+Let's move on to the next tutorial to add a network policy to your application.